deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16930/index.md

 ![](charts/charts_16_1.png "🔼 Figure 2: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT based on calculating the top 15% of parameters.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.")

-> 🔼 The chart displays the impact of pruning parameters identified by different methods on GSM8K, MMLU, and RACE accuracy for Llama 3.2 1B IT, showing that MathNeuro effectively isolates math-specific parameters without significantly affecting non-math performance.
+> 🔼 The chart displays the impact of pruning parameters identified by four different methods on the model's performance on math and non-math tasks, showing MathNeuro's superior ability to isolate math-specific parameters.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Effect of pruning identified parameters on math and non-math performance for Llama 3.2 1B IT based on calculating the top 15% of parameters.
 Ideal methods should fall in the top left of the plot.
 MMLU and RACE denote that a point was calculated using MMLU or RACE, respectively, as Dnon-math.